Aside from the core reply and assignment functions, there are various other actions you can apply to tickets.

-This is a useful feature for scenarios where a customer submits a ticket that you want to turn into a feature request.
+This is a useful feature for scenarios where a customer submits a ticket that you want to turn into a Community Topic.

-Create Linked Feedback opens the New Feedback tab.
-The New Feedback shows a message at the top saying it's being created as a linked item to the ticket.
+Create Linked Community Topic opens the New Community Topic tab, which shows a message at the top saying it's being created as a linked item to the ticket.

-After a ticket has been linked to feedback, a "Linked Feedback" tab is added to the ticket Properties box.
-This simply lists the linked feedback with an "X" icon to remove the link.
+After a ticket has been linked to a Community Topic, a "Linked Community Topics" tab is added to the ticket Properties box.
+This simply lists the linked Community Topics with an "X" icon to remove the link.

-This also works the other way around: you can see a "Linked Tickets" tab in the Feedback Properties box, listing the linked tickets and the same "X" icon to remove the links.
+This also works the other way around: you can see a "Linked Tickets" tab when viewing the Community Topic in the agent interface, listing the linked tickets and the same "X" icon to remove the links.

-Link Existing Feedback displays a search box where you can enter feedback title or an ID to find the feedback item you want to link the ticket to.
+Link Existing Community Topic displays a search box where you can enter a Community Topic title or an ID to find the Community Topic you want to link the ticket to.